Simple Questions

 if len(solutions) > 0:

-wh_variable = wh_predication[1]
+wh_variable = wh_predication.args[0]

-for solution in solutions:
+for solutions in solutions:

 else: